mixu/fastlint/readme.md

 `--glob [glob]`.
 Use a glob to filter the results.
 Can be specified multiple times.
 The matching is processed using [multimatch](https://github.com/sindresorhus/multimatch), see their docs for details.

-`--no-working-copy`.
-By default, `fastlint` also includes files in the working copy, e.g. files that have been added/modified but not necessarily staged.
-Set this flag to only look at committed changes.
+`--working-copy`. `fastlint` can also include files in the working copy, e.g. files that have been added/modified but not necessarily staged.
+For UX reasons this gets set if you don't pass anything in.

 `--diff-filter [(A|C|D|M|R|T|U|X|B|?)]`.
 Defaults to `--diff-filter d`.
 Select only files that are Added (A), Copied (C), Deleted (D), Modified (M), Renamed (R), have their type (i.e. regular file, symlink, submodule, …​) changed (T), are Unmerged (U), are Unknown (X), or have had their pairing Broken (B).
 Any combination of the filter characters (including none) can be used.